johnlane/xplane-utils/doc/OneMansWayToConfigureXPlane.md

 When I run X-Plane, I first launch a new X-Server on a separate vt.
-Because the initiation of the X-Server automatically switches the current vt to the one where that X-Server is running, this is transparent. it remains transparent when that X-Server exits because the vt is automatically switched back to the one it was on previously.
+Because the initiation of the X-Server automatically switches the current vt to the one where that X-Server is running, this is transparent.
+It remains transparent when that X-Server exits because the vt is automatically switched back to the one it was on previously.
 At least that's what happens for me.
 You can also switch back and forth by using the `<CONTROL>+<ALT>+<FnKey>` key combination at any time.